 What is the mandate of the Complaints Committee?

 The Complaints Committee’s mandate is to consider and investigate the conduct of a member when a written complaint has been filed with the Registrar.
-The Committee does not hear testimony and does not meet with the person filing the complaint or the social worker in person.
+The Committee does not hear testimony and does not meet with the person filing the complaint or the social worker or social work technician in person.

 The Complaints Committee may: